Quick Almond Biscuits – Carb Count Free

 Repeat this process another 11 times.

 • Using something with a flat round surface (I used a coffee press) dust with almond flour and lightly press the biscuits to form a circular cookie shape.
-You can also use your fingers for a more rustic looking cookie.
+You can also use your fingers for a more rustic-looking cookie.

 • Gently press some flaked almonds onto the top of each biscuit